 [If the CCO does not limit services based on moral or religious objections:] [CCO Name] does not limit services based on moral or religious objections.

-[If the CCO does limit services based on moral or religious objections:] [CCO Name] limits the following services based on moral or religious objections: [list objections here].
+[If the CCO does limit services based on moral or religious objections:] [CCO Name] limits the following services based on moral or religious objections: [list services/objections here].
 Please contact our Customer Service Department at [555-555-5555] to find out how to get the requested service through the Oregon Health Authority.

 Access to the care you need.

 Access means you can get the care you need.
-[CCO Name] will get you access to care in a way that meets your cultural and language needs.
-We make sure that services are close to where you live or close to where you want care.
+You can get access to care in a way that meets your cultural and language needs.
+If [CCO Name] does not work with a provider who meets your access needs, you can get these services out-of-network.
+[CCO Name] makes sure that services are close to where you live or close to where you want care.
 This means that there are enough providers in the area and there are different provider types for you to pick from.

-We make sure you have access to all covered services within a fair travel time and distance.
+We keep track of our network of providers to make sure we have the primary care and specialist care you need.
+We also make sure you have access to all covered services in your area.

-Urban area: access to providers within 30 miles, or 30 minutes of where you live.
+Urban area: Access to providers within 30 miles, or 30 minutes of where you live.
 Urban area means you live in or near a city.

-Rural area: access to providers within 60 miles, or 60 minutes of where you live.
+Rural area: Access to providers within 60 miles, or 60 minutes of where you live.
 Rural area means you do not live in or near a city.

 Our providers will also make sure you will have physical access, reasonable accommodations and accessible equipment if you have physical and/or mental disabilities.
 [Contact [CCO Name] at [555-555-5555] to request accommodations.]
 Providers also make sure office hours are the same for OHP members and everyone else.